lucykowal/dotfiles/README.md

 # lucy's dotfiles

-everything is catppuccin latte. i'd explore other themes but i like how catppuccin has pretty reliable ready-to-go configs for almost everything.
+everything is catppuccin latte. i'd explore other themes but i like how catppuccin has pretty reliable ready-to-go configs for almost everything. i have made some changes, though. the background is dimmed slightly, using the `colors` module from the `catppuccin` neovim plugin. overriding in neovim and tmux doesn't require changing the plugins, but i did have to modify the alacritty theme.

+the following commands assume you've put this repository in your home directory, `~/dotfiles`. if that's not the case, specify home as the target with `-t ~`, for example, `stow -t ~ nvim`.

 ### neovim